beckyxde/beckyxde/README.md

 ## 🔍 I am currently searching for a new opportunity.

-With over five years of experience in the FinTech industry, I have honed my skills in analyzing complex datasets, dashboard creation, automating reporting processes, and collaborating with cross-functional teams.
-With a strong foundation in finance and data governance, I'm passionate about technical writing, documentation, and sharing knowledge to empower employees in non-technical roles.
-Departments that I've worked closely with are Banking Operations, Anti-Financial Crimes, Customer Risk, Payroll, and HR.
+Data Analyst with 6+ years of experience in the FinTech sector, specializing in big data analytics, dashboard development, and process optimization through automation scripting.
+Skilled in technical writing and documentation, with a strong passion for empowering non-technical stakeholders.

 📅 From December 2023 to June 2024, I held a management role focused on training and leading a team of five data analysts in a time-sensitive, six-month data mapping and migration project.
 During this period, my primary tech stack was Microsoft Excel and Power BI for financial analysis and reporting, and I was not actively creating or posting projects on GitHub.
 🤿 From July 2024 - November 2024 I was in Malta completing a three month PADI Divemaster course and gaining hands-on experience in the diving industry.

 My technical understanding and tech stack include the following: